Information for Candidates

 10. Is it possible to claim for expenses if attending interview?

 Yes.
 Candidates outside of Cork can claim for interview related expenses, on production of original and completed receipts within certain limits.

 11. When will I receive notification following interviews?

 Upon completion of all of the interviews, the Selection Committee will make their recommendations which must then be approved by the President and/or Director of Human Resources.
 Candidates will be informed in writing of the outcome of the interview as soon as possible thereafter.
 We would endeavour to contact candidates within two weeks of the interview date.

 12. What do I do when I receive my success letter?

-The successful candidate will be asked to inform the Department of Human Resources of their intention to accept the position within a specific timeframe (normally a maximum of two weeks).
-If the candidate accepts the position, a start date and salary would normally be agreed at this point and a contract of employment is then prepared.
+The successful candidate will be asked to inform the Department of Human Resources of their intention to accept the position within a specific timeframe ( a maximum of two weeks).
+If the candidate accepts the position, a start date and salary would then be agreed at this point and a contract of employment is then prepared.